STAR: Decode-Phase Rescheduling for LLM Inference: Decode Rescheduling

 \stitle{Problem Formulation.} Let $\mathcal{I}$ denote the set of decode instances, and for each instance $i \in \mathcal{I}$, let $B_i$ denote the set of requests assigned to instance $i$.
 For a request $r \in B_i$, $N(r)$ denotes the current number of tokens in request $r$, and $\hat{N}(r)$ denotes the predicted remaining generation length for request $r$.
 The current token load of instance $i$ is $N_i(B_i) = \sum_{r \in B_i} N(r)$.

 We notice that for scheduling purposes of workload balancing, the absolute execution time is less important than the relative differences between instances.
 Therefore, our migration objective is to minimize the variance of token loads across all instances, which directly correlates with balancing execution time and memory usage.
+Variance is practical here because it supports efficient online updates and places a stronger penalty on cross-instance imbalance.

 The current variance of token loads across all instances is: